-Plagiarism is the act of passing off someone else's work or ideas as your own original work or ideas.
+Plagiarism is defined as the act of passing off someone else's work or ideas as your own original work or ideas.
 Plagiarism occurs when the original source is not properly credited, whether this is intentional or unintentional.

-- an act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author
+- An act or instance of using or closely imitating the language and thoughts of another author without authorization and the representation of that author's work as one's own, as by not crediting the original author

-- a piece of writing or other work reflecting such unauthorized use or imitation
+- A piece of writing or other work reflecting such unauthorized use or imitation

 What is considered to be plagiarism?